 Warning!
 Bias alert!
 Yes, this post is biased.
-I don't care for Demand Studios.
+I don't care for Demand Studios (or Demand Media Studios, or whatever they're calling themselves these days).
 I don't make a secret of that.
 And as a blogger it's not my job to always serve as reporter, staying completely objective.
 It's to share my thoughts, my experiences, and my viewpoints as ones to consider whether they match your own or differ.

-Today I want to take a look at some criticisms of Demand Studios / Demand Media other than the low rate argument.
-And I'm going to give you facts -- lots of them -- so you can make your own decisions about some of these issues.
-After all, if your opinions aren't based on facts they're not opinions at all -- they're delusions.
+Today I want to take a look at some criticisms of Demand Studios other than the low rate argument.
+And I'm going to give you facts -- lots of them -- so you can make your own decisions about some of these issues and whether or not writing for Demand Studios is a smart move in your situation.

 Rates are Just the Tip of the Iceberg

 Yes, it's true that many people have criticized the $15 rates for much of their content and even some of their higher rates.
 On one level I agree with those people.
 On another level I really don't give a damn.
 Why?
 Because I know the writers who want more, who are worth more, and who are willing to work for more will get much more in their freelance writing careers.

 As for those who are happy with Demand Studios?
 Good for them -- I'm genuinely glad they're happy, and as I (and other writers) have said repeatedly there's a place for content mills for some writers.
 And those who want more but who don't want to work for it or who are too busy making excuses to try?
 Well, then they're probably right where they deserve to be right now in their careers, and hopefully they'll take steps to improve their situation in the future.